Grant of Probate

 - the number of beneficiaries

-In very straightforward cases probate can be obtained in 5-7 weeks, whilst in most cases we find that probate takes 3-4 months.
+Timescales vary for probate.
+In very straightforward cases it can be obtained in 5-7 weeks, whilst in most cases we find that probate typically takes 3-4 months.

 How much does probate cost ?

 We help people obtain probate on a fixed fee – this is much more straightforward and easier to understand than complicated hourly rate and percentages often charged by banks or other solicitors.